aqli-epic/epi.meta.analysis/README.md

     still don’t know the upper limit of the age, which could be 90, 95, 100, etc.

--   In places, where the cohort size is specifed in terms of “number of regions” (for example, 17 districts) and not “number of people”, we have recorded a NA in the cohort size column.
+-   In places, where the sample size is specifed in terms of “number of regions” (for example, 17 districts) and not “number of people”, we have recorded a NA in the cohort size column.